 We did not have art grants or art coordinators for this event.
 However, we asked for community participation to create a pony herd as art (and burn it!) in honor of our roots on Assateague Island.
 The first PDF was on the beach at Assateague where wild pony herds still roam - we traditionally burn an effigy of a pony.
-Here are some of the herd:
+Photos of the herd can be found in appendix VI.